sordina/SQLBong/README.md

 =======

-Parse columnized output with SQL - Thanks to the power of SQLite3
+Parse columnized output with SQL - Thanks to the power of <a href="http://www.sqlite.org/">SQLite3</a>.

-The SQL syntax accepted is completely determined by what <a href="http://www.sqlite.org/">SQLite3</a> supports.
+The SQL syntax accepted is completely determined by what SQLite3 supports.

 Why the name?
 Because `SQLPipe` was taken.